CONSULT WITH A DOCTOR ONLINE

 Though nausea, fatigue, and back or neck pain are common signs, some symptoms have been linked with cholesterol health conditions.

 Unless one routinely gets their blood pressure and cholesterol checked, the symptoms can come instantaneously, often in the form of a heart attack or stroke.
-These two situations are often a result of high cholesterol as the build-up of the waxy fat blocks and clog the arteries, allowing for minimal to no blood circulation.
+These two situations are often a result of high cholesterol as the build-up of waxy fat blocks and clogs the arteries, allowing for minimal to no blood circulation.

 On the other side of the spectrum, however, if you experience low cholesterol, there are symptoms that many medical professionals still debate about.
-Why?

 There is no official consensus as to the severity of low cholesterol; however, extremely low levels of cholesterol have been linked to: